amirrajan/mokepon/readme.md

 >I don't have time to watch 3 hours of videos.
 Give me the short
 >version.

-It comes down to a few questions really.
+Fine, it comes down to a few questions really.

 ### First Question